Disease Guide ·Upper Respiratory Infection ·2026

 URI Coverage Basics

-Most comprehensive pet insurance policies cover upper respiratory infection diagnosis and treatment.
-Standard 14-day illness waiting period applies.
-Vet exams, medications, diagnostic tests, and hospitalization for severe cases are typically covered under illness benefits.
+Most policies cover URI diagnosis and treatment.
+Standard 14-day waiting period applies.
+Vet exams, meds, diagnostics, and hospitalization typically covered.

 Red flag · Pre-existing